-By moving onto an ERP system, you get all your business process data within in a single database.
+By moving onto an ERP system, you get all your business process data within a single database.
 Routine tasks can be automated, freeing your finance team from rekeying or reconciling data manually.
-As a result, your team are more productive and able to generate the reports you need with minimal delays.
+As a result, your teams are more productive and able to generate the reports you need with minimal delays.

 3. Does it Take a Long Time to Get the Information You Need?

 For this to happen, your executives and staff will need quick and pain-free access to accurate, real-time data.
-If your SME is still manually reconciling spreadsheets and siloed systems, you’ll find it’s almost impossible to get that speed of access quickly.
+If your SME is still manually reconciling spreadsheets and siloed systems, it’s almost impossible to get that speed of access quickly.

 Is It Time to Change?

-Growing SMEs still relying on accounting software might find the software’s functionalities insufficient to meet their goals – moving to an ERP software will be the next natural step.
+Growing SMEs still relying on accounting software might find the software’s functionalities insufficient to meet their goals – moving to ERP software will be the next natural step.
 To learn more or get some advice, you can drop us a note here, and one of our advisors will get back to you shortly.